sahilpatel1906/Conversa_API/README.md

 This back-end project utilised Java, Spring Boot and a PostgreSQL database to build a chatroom API that would allow the user to make requests using Postman.

-The motivation behind this project
+The motivation behind this project is to develop an understanding of creating a back-end API utilising Spring Framework and a PostgreSQL database.

-_The names and versions of any libraries used_
+**The names and versions of any libraries used** Spring Boot: Ver.
+3.2.3
+Spring Boot Dev Tools
+Spring Web
+PostgreSQL Driver
+Spring Data JPA